-March the 13th is World Sleep Day.
+March is World Sleep Day.
 Adults need around 7 to 9 hours sleep a night and the benefits of getting a good nights sleep are well documented.
 So what may be preventing our clients and us from getting enough good quality sleep?
 Let’s explore some now…

 Certain medical conditions could impact an individual’s quantity and quality of sleep.

 - sleep apnoea,

 Additionally, many medications can result in sleep being affected due to a range of possible side effects.
 These medications can include: